StevenMicheletti/poolparty/README.md

 1) Permissions: Proper permissions are not only needed to run the PoolParty modules, but also all dependencies.
 Ensure that your user account has permissions to execute programs and write to the specified output directories.
 2) Memory: With increased data comes increased memory usage.
 If java programs encounter a memory error they will usually spit out an interpretable error.
 Tune the java memory parameter accordingly.
 3) Storage: Large temporary files can fill up smaller hard drives fast.
 Storage issues generally will have to be resolved with hardware.
+4) Compatibility: PoolParty is POSIX compliant but incompatibilities with specific Linux distributions can still be encountered.
+Specific formatting of output drives can cause issues, especially if piping is not supported on these drives (mkfifo).
+Errors associating with drives may require reformatting or diverting output files to a different drive.

 If an issue does not fall within this category, post the error message and explanation to the PoolParty GitHub page.
 Also, don't forget to check out the example file for more details.